GAIR-NLP/OpenResearcher/README.md

 python -um utils.async_elasticsearch_retriever
 ```

-Then you can run the OpenResearcher system by following command:
+Then you can run the OpenResearcher system by following the command:

 ```sh
  CUDA_VISIBLE_DEVICES=0 streamlit run ui_app.py